DataManagementLab/VLDBJ_1000_cores_measurements/README.md

   publisher = { Technical University of Darmstadt },
   year = { 2021 },
   copyright = { Creative Commons Attribution 4.0 },
-  title = { The Full Story of 1000 Cores: A Dissection of Concurrency Control on Real(ly) Large Multi-Socket Hardware — Measurements, Logs, Plots }
+  title = { The Full Story of 1000 Cores: An Examination of Concurrency Control on Real(ly) Large Multi-Socket Hardware — Measurements, Logs, Plots }
 }
 ```